Leaders in Online and Professional Continuing Education

 Description

-How do professional, continuing, and online educators pursue excellence and success?
+How do online and professional continuing educators pursue excellence and success?
 This course explores the ethical challenges, and often difficult choices, that emerge in balancing competing objectives.

 Topics Covered